mrzard/mrzard.github.com/source/_posts/2014-08-20-billy-is-hiring-middleweight-php-developer-needed.markdown

    - Great coworkers

-Right now we are using some Symfony components (HttpFoundation, DependencyInjection, Configuration, Router, EventDispatcher, Console and Templating) and we are creating a lot of libraries for our own use which we control with Composer / Satis.
-We also are going to possibly include node.js in some of our apps.

-Your job will be <del>bringing me coffee</del> connecting our apps with 3rd party APIs, creating new libraries that connect us to different services, thinking of how to improve our metrics and having fun while doing so.
-We have three different areas were you can make impact (mobile web apps, a very custom adserver and a REST-ish API for native mobile apps).

 Do you think you want this job?
-Then drop me an email at my name at billymob.com or [add me on LinkedIn](http://es.linkedin.com/in/gonzalomiguez).
+Then drop me an email at my name at billymob.com or [apply on LinkedIn](https://www.linkedin.com/jobs2/view/11081010?trk=biz-overview-job-post).